ilg-physics-ucsb/physics6-manual/6AL/lab4.md

 3. When the mass is falling, what is the tension in the string?
 Use Newton's second law to determine the tension $T$ in the string as a function of $m$, the falling mass, $g$, the acceleration due to gravity, and $a$, the linear acceleration of the falling mass.
 Refer to [Fi](#Fi-device).
 :::

 When you release the mass, it accelerates toward the earth with acceleration, $a$.
-To find this acceleration, we measure the time it takes for the mass to fall to the floor from a known height, h.
+To find this acceleration, we measure the time it takes for the mass to fall to the floor from a known height, $h$.
 We then use the following equation to calculate $a$[fn]Because the mass starts from rest, we can ignore the $v_{0} t$ term, which equals zero.[/fn]:

 :::Equation
 $$